mpdairy/posh/README.md

 Posh chat room on Gitter: https://gitter.im/mpdairy/posh

-I am also currently available for contract work.
+I am also currently looking for contract work or employment on a project that uses Posh.

 ### Examples: